subquery/documentation/docs/academy/herocourse/module6.md

 ```

 ::: info Note
-For even more performance gains, using a dictionary is also highly recommended.
+For even more performance gains, using a dictionary is highly recommended.
 :::

 ## Using a Dictionary

-The concept of **dictionary** was introduced in previous modules (For e.g. [Module 5 - Overriding Endpoints](../herocourse/module5.md#step-3-override-endpoints)).
+The concept of a **dictionary** was introduced in previous modules (For e.g. [Module 5 - Overriding Endpoints](../herocourse/module5.md#step-3-override-endpoints)).

-Due to its importance, we will have an in-depth understanding again.
-See [Understanding how a dictionary works](../tutorials_examples/dictionary.md)
+Due to its importance, pleae review [Understanding how a dictionary works](../tutorials_examples/dictionary.md) and remember to include it in all your projects.

 ## Event & Extrinsic Names